AvadhootK/MintCoin/README.md

 # MintCoin
-This is a basic Blockchain based Cryptocurrenty written in javascript.
+This is a basic Blockchain written in javascript.